truefoundry/secretsfoundry/README.md

 **secret_name**: name of the secret to be used.

 **NOTE**: Currently, one needs to export root_id and secret_id as `ROOT_ID` and `SECRET_ID` to make vault loader work.

+# Contributing

+We love our contributors!
+Please read our [Contributing Document](CONTRIBUTING.md) to learn how you can start working on the Framework yourself.

+# License

+Distributed under the [MIT License](./LICENSE.txt).
+See LICENSE.txt for more information.